The Great Cloud Exodus: Part I

 The Illusion of the European Region

-Many European managers and policymakers operate under the assumption that when they choose 'Region Western Europe' (often physically located in data centers around Amsterdam or Eemshaven), their data is safely shielded from American interference.
+Many European managers and policymakers operate under the assumption that when they choose 'Region West Europe' (often physically located in data centers around Amsterdam or Eemshaven), their data is safely shielded from American interference.
 'The data is in the polder, right?' is the frequently heard defense.

 This is, legally speaking, a dangerous illusion.
 American legislation does not look at the ground on which the server stands, but at who holds the keys to the front door.